-Must take as many different Integrative Studies Electives as necessary to reach 32 Integrative Studies credits.
+Must take as many different Integrative Studies Electives with different Prefixes as necessary to reach 32 Integrative Studies credits.

 Choose from any courses listed above not already taken to fulfill other categories and/or choose any courses from the following list.